-Many of the friendly fraud schemes and other common chargeback scenarios we discuss are native to the online ecommerce world and don’t always translate well to the card-present shopping environment, where EMV chips, face to face interactions, signatures, and other tangible artifacts can make it harder for fraudsters and unethical consumers to get away with the exaggerated claims and falsehoods that propel so many card-not-present chargebacks through the dispute process.
+Many of the friendly fraud schemes and other common chargeback scenarios we discuss are native to the world of e-commerce and don’t affect the card-present environment.
+Things like EMV chips, face to face interactions, and signatures can make it harder for fraudsters to commit and get away with their crimes.
+BOPUS, however, can bridge the gap, exposing brick-and-mortar merchants to some of the perils of e-commerce.

 Another benefit of BOPUS is that the apps and websites that facilitate these orders can integrate loyalty and reward programs, making it easy to get customers to sign up and making them more receptive to marketing communications and enticing offers like coupons and special deals.
 In this way, BOPUS can be a huge driver of customer retention and repeat purchases.

 As is always the case when a low-effort form of fraud is discovered, unethical people have rushed to embrace this 21st-century variation on dine-and-dash, bragging on social media about how easy it is to get a free meal by asking for a chargeback, thereby encouraging others to join in the fraud.